March 30, 2026 • By William Timlen

 The Ruy Lopez has taught me that fundamentals matter more than cleverness.
 The Sicilian has taught me that controlled chaos can be more effective than order.
 The Caro-Kann has taught me that patience and flexibility are underrated.

-As both a legal tech blogger and true crime writer, I apply these lessons daily.
-When I'm analyzing a new legal technology, I ask: Am I playing Lopez (solid, established principles) or Sicilian (disrupting the status quo)?
-When I'm researching a crime, am I looking for the obvious narrative or the hidden complications?
-When I'm planning a long-form project, am I maintaining the flexibility the Caro-Kann demands?
+These lessons stretch well beyond the board.
+When I'm facing a complicated problem, I ask: am I playing Lopez (solid, established principles) or Sicilian (disrupting the status quo)?
+When I'm planning a long project, am I maintaining the flexibility the Caro-Kann demands?

 The beauty of chess is that it's never just about chess.
 It's about how you make decisions under pressure, how you balance risk and reward, how you develop your position.
 Whether you're in the New York/New Jersey area or anywhere else in the world, these principles hold true.